 Directing/Music Directing/Choreography Credits include: Three Rivers Music Theatre - THE LAST FIVE YEARS, HAIR, and THE LIGHT IN THE PIAZZA (Director); Arena Dinner Theatre - THE APPLE TREE (Director, Choreographer), THE BEST LITTLE WHOREHOUSE IN TEXAS (Music Director); Bishop Luers High School - THOROUGHLY MODERN MILLIE (Choreographer, Asst.
 Director), LES MISERABLES (Choreographer, Asst.
 Director, Scenic Designer), LITTLE SHOP OF HORRORS (Choreographer, Asst.
 Director), HELLO DOLLY (Asst.
 Director, Scenic Designer), GODSPELL (Music Director), ANYTHING GOES (Choreographer, Asst.
 Director, Scenic Designer)

+Andy was recently honored as the winner of the 2018 "Emerging Leader" Arts United Award.
 Andy has been teaching voice and performance since 2007.
 His students have been admitted to some of the nation's most prestigious musical theatre and music programs/universities; won many regional and national awards and competitions; are consistently working in professional musical theatre and opera.
 Andy was also the Assistant Performing Arts Director at Bishop Luers High School in Fort Wayne, IN from 2009-2012.
 While at BLHS, he directed the KNIGHT STARS Women's Show Choir and assistant directed THE MINSTRELS, assisting them to many regional and national Grand Champion trophies.